dendronhq/dendron-site/vault/dendron.tutorial.links.md

 3. Don't overthrow humanity
 ```

 While its nice to have principles in its own section, it's something you might want to include in the main project note.
-To embed a note into another note, Dendron uses [[note references|dendron.topic.refs]].
+To embed a note into another note, Dendron uses [[note references|dendron.topic.references]].
 You can create a note reference by using `CMD|CTRL+SHIFT+R` while inside a note.
 Go ahead and do that now and use `CTRL-TAB` to switch back to `pro.skynet`.
 Now paste the reference and remove the original wiki-link.

 ```md
 ## Summary